Checkmk/checkmk/omd/README.md

 All the phases mentioned above are represented by stamp files which are stored in `omd/build/stamps`.

+### Incrementally work on a specific package

 To execute a build step of your choice, you can do it like follows.
-In this example we either build the protobuf OMD package or receive previously built parts from the build cache.

 ```
+# If you're starting from a clean repo, make sure that all needed dependencies are built.
+# e.g. when you want to build the package "net-snmp":
 cd omd
+make PACKAGES="net-snmp" install

+# Now the stamps should be in-place - verify it with:
+ls build/stamps/net-snmp*

+# If you want to change now something,
+# - do your changes
+# - remove the stamp file and trigger the rebuild:
+rm $PWD/build/stamps/net-snmp*build
-make $PWD/build/stamps/protobuf-3.20.1-cache-pkg-process
+make $PWD/build/stamps/net-snmp*build
 ```

 ## Incremental package building